 the service from MySQL Notifier.

-Clicking the system tray icon will reveal several options, as the follow figures show:
+Clicking the system tray icon reveals several options, as the following sequence of figures show.

-The Refresh Status option to manually refresh the status of all monitored services (in both local and remote computers) and MySQL instances.menu includes several links to external applications (if they are installed), and a
+The Refresh Status option to manually refresh the status of all monitored services (in both local and remote computers) and MySQL instances.
+The figure that follows shows the menu for localhost (Online).menu includes several links to external applications (if they are installed) and a

 The main menu will not show themenu when there are no services being monitored by MySQL Notifier.

-The, menu configures MySQL Notifier and includes options to:
+The, menu (see the figure that follows) configures MySQL Notifier and includes options to:

 Use colorful status icons: Enables a colorful style of icons for the tray of MySQL Notifier.